bbauska/meta-HTML5-CSS3-in-Depth/meta HTML and CSS in Depth.md

 Course recap

-Wow, you\'ve made it to the end of the course.
+Wow, you&apos;ve made it to the end of the course.

-Why don\'t you take a moment to congratulate yourself?
+Why don&apos;t you take a moment to congratulate yourself?

-After all, you\'ve learned a lot in this course.
+After all, you&apos;ve learned a lot in this course.

-Let\'s recap.
+Let&apos;s recap.
 In the very first module, you learned how HTML and CSS are used in the real-world.

 You also learned about semantic tags and how important a structured